 Durability and Reliability: The li-ion battery is reliable and suitable for many energy-efficient applications.
 It does not need to be changed frequently and lasts long.

 Lithium-ion batteries are efficient in performance and service life.
 Therefore, its demand and use have increased over time.
 It is used for many electrical or energy-efficient applications.
 Before choosing it, you should consider its features like power density, maintenance, reliability, and service life.

-Lithium ion, one of the world-wide used battery was first produced in 1991 by Sony.
-Lithium ion batteries, now a days have a potential range of use including their excellent performance in cars, airplanes, mobile phones, large scale solar systems and in small households as an energy storing device.
+Lithium ion, one of the worldwide used batteries was first produced in 1991 by Sony.
+Lithium ion batteries, nowadays have a potential range of use including their excellent performance in cars, airplanes, mobile phones, large-scale solar systems, and in small households as an energy storing device.

-Is made of lithium and is known as negative node or negative terminal.
-This electrode absorbs electrons from the external circuit and is the source if lithium ions.
-Determination of the capacity and voltage of a battery relate to the cathode.
+Is made of lithium and is known as a negative node or negative terminal.
+This electrode absorbs electrons from the external circuit and is the source of lithium ions.
+Determination of the capacity and voltage of a battery relates to the cathode.

-Anode is referred to as the positive node or positive terminal.
+The anode is referred to as the positive node or positive terminal.
 This electrode gives up electrons to the external circuit and is the storing unit of every type of lithium ion battery.
-As a result, anode is oxidized (loses electrons) during the discharge of the battery.
+As a result, the anode is oxidized (loses electrons) during the discharge of the battery.
 And cathode is oxidized during the charging reaction of the battery.